section-engineering-education/engineering-education/content/articles/understanding-cloud-based-data-architectures/index.md

 Furthermore, there is no all-in-one solution for developing secure and efficient data architecture.
 The time required can vary depending on the organization's business needs.
 Below are some factors to consider when developing a cloud data infrastructure:

-#### Understanding the cloud architecture
+#### The cloud models
 Organizations should understand various cloud services that different vendors in the market offer.
 Cloud architectures belong into four different categories as below:
 - **Private cloud:** In this category, the cloud services are used by one organization.
-This includes the employees, customers or stakeholders.
+This includes the employees, customers, or stakeholders.
 - **Public cloud:** The cloud services here are open to the public.
 The provider owns the cloud infrastructure here.
 - **Hybrid cloud:** Here, the public and private cloud services are combined to meet the organizations' specific needs.
 - **Multi-cloud:** The above three cloud services are patched and combined to offer optimal computing capabilities at a minimal cost.

 Organizations should choose the cloud model that fits their unique needs and preferences.

-#### Understand different cloud storage options
+#### Cloud storage options
 Cloud data storage matters a lot when it comes to different databases.
 Most cloud providers offer a wide variety of storage options.
 For instance, [AWS](https://aws.amazon.com/) provides [Elastic File System](https://aws.amazon.com/efs/), [Simple Storage](https://aws.amazon.com/s3/) (S3), [Elastic Block Storage](https://www.amazonaws.cn/en/ebs/), and [Glacier](https://aws.amazon.com/s3/storage-classes/glacier/) archive backup and [storage gateway](https://aws.amazon.com/storagegateway/).

 Combining the alternatives for data storage provides better prices and advantages each provider offers to the organizations' databases.

 #### Security issues
 A cloud platform should provide a secure way of accessing the data.
 The organization should ensure there are reliable ways of accessing data.
-Antivirus programs, encryption controls and more security features should be installed to keep the data safe.
+Antivirus programs, encryption controls, and more security features should be installed to keep the data safe.

 Advanced security measures must be ensured for the cloud architecture and servers.
 This guarantees that data transfer between the different devices is secure.
 Cloud data architecture should ensure a firewall is installed in the cloud servers.
 This assists in safeguarding the system from malicious and unauthorized access.